vucinatim/convex-lite/README.md

 ## Future Work

-Convex-Lite is a starting point.
+Convex-Lite provides a solid foundation.
 Here are some ideas for future improvements:

-  - Implement optimistic updates on the client.
-  - Add support for file storage.
+* Add first-class support for authentication and user sessions.
-  - Build out a more comprehensive authentication system.
+* Implement file storage (e.g., via S3-compatible services).
-  - Add support for scheduled functions (crons).
+* Add support for scheduled functions (crons).
+* Implement a more advanced optimistic update system that can automatically revert on mutation failure.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.